ovace/art/film.md

 The writer, <http://en.wikipedia.org/wiki/Jerome_Bixby>, is the same person who wrote the Star Trek "Mirror, Mirror" episode.

+## Crocodile Dundee

+- <https://www.youtube.com/watch?v=01NHcTM5IA4> Is that a knife?

 ## Ultra artistic

 -   <http://en.wikipedia.org/wiki/Empire_%281964_film%29>

+## Battle Royale 2000

+Note: 8

+Forget the big evil guy and the super intelligent nerd and it's great.

+## Hunger games 1 2012

+Note: 7

+Despite being an unintentional copy of Battle Royale, it is still quite good.

+## Hunger games 2 2013

+Note: 7

+Slightly less focused than the first, but also good.